weedenwright/ER-Watcher/README.md

 These 2 lines:
 - Create a new 'ERWatcher' object that holds all the information for the 'Capital' Feed
-- getFeedData(callback) - retrieves the data for the feed but REQUIRES a callback function as the request is made 'asynchronously'
+- getFeedData(callback) - retrieves the data for the feed but REQUIRES a callback function as the request is made 'asynchronously'.
+This can be very fast, or can take awhile depending on several factors.
+Check the console for errors in case it times out.

 The object is then passed to the callback function as: